Controversies surrounding the Royal Canadian Mounted Police: Animal abuse

 In 2017, allegations of animal abuse against horses used for the RCMP Musical Ride emerged.
 Following the allegations, the riding master conducting the musical rides, Mike Côté was removed from his post and restricted to administrative duties.
 This revived previous allegations going back as far as 2004 that the officer severely beat a horse until it was bleeding, punching another horse and ramming another into a wall.
 Other previous claims of public concerns were cited that he was promoted to a horse master.

 Kinder Morgan pipeline in Canada

-During early stages of the construction of the controversial Kinder Morgan pipeline which was met by massive protests and physical resistance, the RCMP was brought in to disperse them.
+During early stages of the construction of the Kinder Morgan pipeline, which drew large scale protests, the RCMP was brought in to disperse them.
 This resulted in a number of arrests.
 Amongst those arrested were Member of Parliament Elizabeth May and Tamo Campos, grandson of David Suzuki, which the activist made a speech against, and criticized the RCMP's actions.

 Opponents of the Kinder Morgan pipeline alleged that the RCMP deliberately targeted them for arrests.